Alexandros5880/QuestionsReader/README.md

 * Opem cmd on files directory and excecute the app.
 * You can put the path of your app on System Variables

+#### COMMAND EXAMPLE:

+    1). read -h   -->  HELP
+    2). read -f ADVANCED.txt  -->  Ask you the questions and give you a grade.
+    3). read -f ADVANCED.txt -a  -->  Show you th answers.
+    4). read -f importances.txt -s "&&&"  -->  Give a special characters tha seperates the questions.

 #### FILE EXAMPLE: